wghost/PatcherGUI/PatcherGUIReadme.txt

 If installation was successful, close PatcherGUI and run the game.
 If an error message appears, read this file and the mod instructions carefully and try to repeat the installation.
 If it still fails, report a bug (see "Reporting bugs and asking questions" section later in this file).

-If you're installing a mod for EU, you need to disable hash check (see "XCOM: Enemy Unknown — disabling hash check" section above).
+If you're installing a mod for EU under Windows, you need to disable hash check (see "XCOM: Enemy Unknown — disabling hash check" section above).

 Uninstalling a mod: